 We tested the SDR peak brightness after calibration in the 'Custom 1' Picture Mode with Brightness at max.

-The Gigabyte AORUS FI27Q-X has okay peak brightness in HDR, and it's a slight improvement over the Gigabyte Aorus FI27Q.
+The Gigabyte FI27Q-X has okay peak brightness in HDR, and it's a slight improvement over the Gigabyte Aorus FI27Q.
 It meets the brightness requirement of its DisplayHDR 400 certification, but it still may not be bright enough to truly bright out highlights in HDR content.

 When you enable HDR On you can't change any picture settings.